van001/lesscode-fp/README.md

 ```

 ### Monad (endofunctor) ###
-Uptill now we only talked about pure functions but real-world functions have side-effects (hidden data, wrapped context), are in-predictable (fail or different result), or even need sequential execution (one after another).
+Uptill now we only talked about pure functions but real-world functions have side-effects (hidden data, wrapped context), are in-predictable (fail or different result), need sequential execution (one after another) or just too complex.

 Monads, let you do all that.
 Monads let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.